 This includes as follows:

 - Three cases of a partial hysterectomy to only remove their uterus (possibly fallopian tubes also).
 Yet instead, there was the removal of their ovaries, leaving them completely infertile;

 - One occurrence of the wrong area of a breast getting a biopsy, greatly increasing the risk of cancer misdiagnosis, and;

 - 21 instances of the wrong teeth being removed.

 Retained foreign object post-procedure – 97 instances.

 Examples included nine occasions when a central guidewire was not removed; one instance of a surgical glove being left behind in a patient; and four occasions when a surgical needle remained.

-There were 13 occasions where the wrong type of hip or knee implant or prosthesis was used and 18 times when the incorrect lens was.
+There were 13 occurrences of the wrong type of implant or prosthesis, and 18 times when the incorrect lens was.
 Three reported occasions involved the insertion of an incorrect stent.

-The highest number of recorded cases during this time was when medicine supposed to be given via an epidural was administered intravenously instead.
+The highest number of cases during this time was when medicine via an epidural was administered intravenously instead.

 Other types of Never Events include: